 Throughout these unusual times, Holy Family has been fortunate to receive grants from the federal government to assist in both our operating expenses and in assisting students facing financial obstacles.

-In May, we received $2-million in CARES Act funding, with slightly more than $1-million available to help those students most in need.
+In May, the University received $2 million in CARES Act funding, with slightly more than $1 million available to help those students most in need.
 As a result, we were able to provide relief in the form of emergency financial aid grants up to $1,500 for expenses related to disruption of campus operations due to Coronavirus.

 In keeping with the guidance from the US Department of Education, and our Core Values of Service and Responsibility, Holy Family developed a plan that allowed us to maximize impact for our neediest students.

-“It was heartwarming to be able to jump on this quickly and give out much-needed funds to over 600 of our undergrad and graduate students.
+“It was heartwarming to be able to jump on this quickly and give out much-needed funds to over 600 of our undergraduate and graduate students.
 "To date, we have distributed $820,331 to a total of 636 students,” said Abigail Wernicki, PhD, Vice President of Student Affairs.
-“Receiving these funds was a game-changer for our students who needed help most during these very rough times.”
+“Receiving these funds was a game-changer for our students who needed help most during these challenging times.”

 Within two weeks of completing certification, University leaders developed an online application and review process, notified students about eligibility criteria, and determined a maximum cash grant amount per student.
 Grants were used to cover or partially offset expenses that students incurred as a result of the campus closure, including expenses related to food, housing, technology, course materials, healthcare, and childcare.